 Margaret River is predominately known for its world-class wine and gourmet food.
-However, the beaches here are some of the best in Western Australia, if not the whole of Australia.
-There are a staggering 130 pristine beaches to choose from in the Cape to Cape region.
+However, the picturesque beaches here are some of the best in Western Australia, if not the whole of Australia.
+There are 130 pristine beaches in the Cape to Cape region.

 Disclosure: This post may contain affiliate links (of which we use) so we may receive a small amount of commission if you buy something through them.
 As an Amazon Associate, I earn from qualifying purchases.
 You can read the full disclaimer here.

 The Best Beaches in the Margaret River region

 This region is blessed with white sandy beaches and a turquoise blue ocean.
 Some bays are sheltered with calm water, while others are excellent surfing spots.
 We think the best beaches in the Margaret River region are:

 - Castle Bay & Castle Rock Beach

 - Point Piquet

 - Smiths Beach

 - Margaret River Mouth & Prevelly Beach